Understand what a shooting range is and what activities take place within them.

 Non-Pistol Shooting Ranges

-RSOs for non-pistol shooting clubs can be approved by either the association the range is affiliated with, or by the Police.
+RSOs for non-pistol shooting ranges can be approved by either the association the range is affiliated with, or by the Police.

 Any changes to the RSOs for the non-pistol shooting range may only be made with the prior approval of the association the range is affiliated with, or the Police, if the change will affect the ballistic characteristics of the range or the operation or safety of the range.